Lisapple/noon/ReadMe.md

 noon
 ====

-This is the repository of the puzzle-game [noon](https://lisacintosh.itch.io/noon); with the version 1.0 released on July 2018.
+This is the repository of the puzzle-game [noon](https://lisacintosh.itch.io/noon); with the version 1.0 released on July 2018, and version 1.1 on June 2019.

 Like the game and want to support?
 [PayPal](https://paypal.me/max174)